World War II Media Propaganda in Cartoons and Film

 The Charlie Chan movies provided additional positive models of Asians in American film, but they also portrayed the hero with Caucasian actors.
 American war propaganda and the media won out with a negative profile of the Japanese.

-MGM Cartoon - "Blitz Wolf", based on The 3 Little Pigs
+"Blitz Wolf", Based on The 3 Little Pigs

 Films & Television Portrayals of the Japanese